 10. Scientists believe the Arctic keeps its cool…with bird poop

 Seabird guano has long been considered nature’s best fertilizer but Arctic scientists also believe it is helping the Arctic retain its cool, ever so slightly.
 Gases released by bird excrement apparently increase cloud cover, which is what helps the Arctic temps stay cool.
 Scientists researched bird excretion over the Arctic Region specifically to ascertain whether the birds, in their millions, could deposit enough poop (and corresponding gas) to make a noticeable difference to air temperature.
 And apparently yes, they can!
 The research results were first published in Nature Communications.

 See?
 In the Arctic, even the adorable puffins are doing their bit for the environment.

-See Chimu Adventures Arctic expeditions in Spitzbergen, Canada, Greenland, Russia and the North Pole.
+See Chimu Adventures Arctic Cruises in Spitzbergen, Canada, Greenland, Russia and the North Pole.

 Author: Laura Pattara

 “Laura Pattara is a modern nomad who’s been vagabonding around the world, non-stop, for the past 15 years.
 She’s tour-guided overland trips through South America and Africa, travelled independently through the Middle East and has completed a 6-year motorbike trip from Europe to Australia.
 What ticks her fancy most?
 Animal encounters in remote wilderness, authentic experiences off the beaten trail and spectacular Autumn colours in Patagonia.”